MYT Engine

 click image for full 8 pg. story.

-The engine is highly scalable - it's easy to adapt for both very large and very small applications.
-For instance, we performed a design-study for Exxon-Mobile to replace the 5-story tall diesel engines used on supertankers with the MYT, and replacement design we proposed to them measured only 5 feet in diameter and 7 feet long.
+… We performed a design-study for Exxon-Mobile to replace the 5-story tall diesel engines used on supertankers with the MYT, and replacement design we proposed to them measured only 5 feet in diameter and 7 feet long.
 This wasn’t even as large as a single piston in the original engine!

 The MYT engine only has 15 moving components, and the RPM can be set higher because there aren't any reciprocating parts or cylinder heads with valves prone to "valve float".
 The MYT doesn't have valves, lifters, or a camshaft.